JuanPabloDiaz/doc/_posts/api/2023-11-23-consume-rapid-api.md

 });
 ```

-> Run the Backend to test it again `npm run backend`
+> Run the Backend to test it again: `npm run backend`

 G. Add code to `backend.js` file and run `npm run backend`